 Initial regulatory attention to sources of mercury in the 1970s focused on large industrial chlor-alkali plants and pulp and paper mills that discharged mercury directly to the Great Lakes and to the rivers and streams draining into the lakes.
 Mercury has also been emitted into the atmosphere by municipal and medical waste incinerators (NYSDEC, 2017).
-Atmospheric emissions and deposition were identified as the largest source of mercury to the Great Lakes region in a 2010 report (GLRC, 2010), with the greatest proportion of mercury released into the atmosphere originating from coal-fired electric power plants.
+Atmospheric emissions and deposition were identified as the largest source of mercury to the Great Lakes basin in a 2010 report (GLRC, 2010), with the greatest proportion of mercury released into the atmosphere originating from coal-fired electric power plants.
 Coal-fired electric generating plants were phased out in Ontario in 2014.
 However, coal-fired electric generating plants are currently in use in states in the Great Lakes basin.

 As shown in Figure 2, there was a 50% decline in anthropogenic mercury emissions in the Great Lakes states between 1990 and 2005 (Evers et al., 2011).
 This decline is likely the result of provincial, state, regional, binational, and voluntary actions to control mercury emissions.
 Canadian inventories reported an 85% decrease in mercury air emissions between 1990 and 2010 (Table 4) (ECCC, 2016a).
-As of 2011, coal-fired power plants were identified as the largest source of anthropogenic mercury atmospheric emissions in the Great Lake States, contributing approximately 39% of total anthropogenic mercury emissions (NEI, 2011).
+As of 2011, coal-fired power plants were identified as the largest source of anthropogenic mercury atmospheric emissions in the Great Lake states, contributing approximately 39% of total anthropogenic mercury emissions (NEI, 2011).
+Coal-fired plants were identified as the highest individual contributors at the state or provincial level in the Great Lake basin, with the exception of Minnesota and New York (Evers et al., 2011).
 Coal-fired electricity generating plants in Canada are in the process of being phased out (Sibbald, 2016) and were closed in Ontario by 2014.
-The Mercury and Air Toxic Standards (MATS) and other factors (e.g., fuel switching to natural gas) have contributed to a significant decline in mercury emissions from coal-fired power plants in the US.
-Overall, mercury emissions sources have decreased in Canada, the United States, and Europe (Evers et al., 2011).
+The Mercury and Air Toxic Standards (MATS) and other factors (e.g., fuel switching to natural gas) have contributed to a significant decline in mercury emissions from coal-fired power plants in the U.S. Overall, mercury emissions sources have decreased in Canada, the United States, and Europe (Evers et al., 2011).
 However, global emissions of mercury are on the rise, mainly due to contributions from Asia (Evers et al., 2011).
 It has been estimated that mercury emissions from Asia now account for ~50% of the total anthropogenic emissions (ECCC, 2016a).

-In 2005, Metal ore processing was the second largest contributor and accounted for 14% of atmospheric mercury emissions in the Great Lakes states (ITT, 2015).
-Coal-fired plants were identified as the highest individual contributors at the state or provincial level in the Great Lake region, with the exception of Minnesota and New York (Evers et al., 2011), although since closing its remaining coal fired plants in 2014, Ontario is no longer contributing to this source.
+In 2005, metal ore processing was the second largest contributor and accounted for 14% of atmospheric mercury emissions in the Great Lakes states (ITT, 2015).
 Other stationary sources are medical and municipal waste incinerators and industrial boilers (Evers et al., 2011).
-Other major anthropogenic sources of mercury include the use and disposal of mercury-containing products, processing of metals, and the manufacturing of cement (Michigan DEQ and US EPA, 2013).
+Other major anthropogenic sources of mercury include the use and disposal of mercury-containing products, processing of metals, and the manufacturing of cement (Michigan DEQ and US EPA, 2018).